alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="rotating_square" />
 </AsciiScene>

 Notice the rough, jagged looking edges when the square is at an angle.
-Those are an aliasing artifacts (often called [jaggies][jaggies]), and they're a common result of using nearest-neighbor interpolation.
+Those aliasing artifacts (often called [jaggies][jaggies]), and they're a common result of using nearest-neighbor interpolation.

 [jaggies]: https://en.wikipedia.org/wiki/Jaggies

-### Anti-aliasing
+### Supersampling

-The obvious idea to get rid of these jaggies is to take more than one sample.

-Consider this line:
+To get rid of jaggies, we might collect more samples for each cell.
+Consider this line, for example:

 <AsciiScene width={600} minWidth={200} height={360} rowHeight={40} columnWidth={40} viewMode="canvas" showControls={false}>
   <Scene2D scene="slanted_line" />